-“Now we get our bowl,” our expert chef Massimilano Guidubaldi instructs us, “and we pour everything out onto the table”.
+“Now we get our bowl,” our expert chef Massimilano Guidubaldi instructs us.

 With his thick Italian accent and slightly broken English, I’m convinced I’ve misheard the maestro.
 But he leads by example, emptying his bowl of melted chocolate onto the bench and using two kitchen tools to spread it and then condense it.